carbonfive/razor-phoenix/README.md

 `SECRET_KEY_BASE` can be generated with the task `mix phoenix.gen.secret`.

 As a convenience, a weak `SECRET_KEY_BASE` is hard-coded in the `test` environment.
 You can easily change this to read an env var a la the other environments instead.

+#### Give it a spin:
+  * `mix phoenix.server`
+  * visit the app in a browser (default is `http://localhost:4000`, or `http://127.0.0.1:4000` in some versions of Chrome)

+Now you're ready to remove demo content, which is easy to spot from the landing page.

 ## Requirements
   * phantomjs is required for acceptance testing with Wallaby, i.e. `yarn global add phantomjs`.